Animate & Update

 handle.resume();

-Start a slow animation, then use the controls to pause, resume, reverse, or stop it:
+Start a slow animation, then use the controls to pause, resume, reverse, or stop it.
+Buttons are disabled when they'd be a no-op (e.g. Start while running, Reverse while idle):

 <div x-data="flowCanvas({